Configure agr.toml — Tools, Sources, and Syncing¶

 Token Permissions¶

-The token needs read access to the repositories containing your skills:
+The token needs read access to the repositories containing your resources:

 - Fine-grained tokens (recommended): Grant